The Voodoo Programming Language

 Voodoo code consists of actions.
 Actions consist of a magic word, usually followed by a number of values.
 This section lists all actions supported by Voodoo.
 In the list below, '<x>', '<y>', and '<z>' denote values, '<symbol>' denotes a symbol, and '<expr>' denotes an expression. (expressions are discussed further on).
 Ellipsis (…) is used to denote that more items may follow, and square brackets ([ and ]) are used to denote that an item is optional.

-Calls the function <x> with the arguments <y> <z> ….
-There may be zero or more arguments.
+Calls the function <x> with the parameters <y> <z> ….
+There may be zero or more parameters.

 Continues the program at location <x>, rather than at the next action after the goto.